hayatbiralem/reboot-core/README.md

 ## Demo Import

 We do not recommend to use `Demo Import`.
-Because of prevent unwanted content in our project and learn how to use The7 well.
+Because we want to prevent unwanted content in our project and learn how to use The7 well.

 But you could use demo import at another dummy installation to look what is the right way to achieve that look for settings and/or page content.